 SMARTii team has proven, during an experimental test that it is possible.

-We made the first step, proving that we can reach higher efficiency, and we can reach higher pressure in shorter time with burning the same weight of coal in the same boiler.
+We made the first steptowards the solution, by proving that we can reach higher efficiency, with reaching higher pressure in shorter time with burning the same weight of coal in the same boiler.

 Thanks to SER material and technology.